Clarence Bloomfield Moore: Early life and education

-Clarence Bloomfield Moore was born in Philadelphia, Pennsylvania on January 14, 1852.
+Moore was born in Philadelphia, Pennsylvania, on January 14, 1852.
 His mother Clara Jessup Moore (1824–1899) was an American philanthropist and writer and his father Bloomfield Haines Moore (1819–1878) was a businessman who founded the Jessup & Moore Paper Company in Wilmington, Delaware.
-Moore was a middle child and only son for Clara and Bloomfield, his sisters names were Ella Carlton Moore and Lilian Augusta Stuart Moore.
-Furthermore, Moore remained unmarried and had no children.
+Moore was a middle child and only son for Clara and Bloomfield.
+His sisters were Ella Carlton Moore and Lilian Augusta Stuart Moore.
+Moore was unmarried and had no children.

-After earning his degree in Bachelor of Arts at Harvard University in 1873, Moore traveled to Europe and Central America; he traveled to Peru, crossed the Andes, and went down the Amazon River in 1876, and made a trip around the world, particularly in Asia in 1878–79, before returning home to Philadelphia, Pennsylvania when his father died in 1878 and became president of the Jessup & Moore Paper Company.
+After earning his degree in Bachelor of Arts at Harvard University in 1873, Moore traveled to Europe and Central America; he traveled to Peru, crossed the Andes, and went down the Amazon River in 1876, and made a trip around the world, particularly in Asia in 1878–79, before returning home to Philadelphia when his father died in 1878 and became president of the Jessup & Moore Paper Company.
+In Philadelphia, he resided at 1321 Locust Street in what is now the historic Clarence B. Moore House.